Trucak/EncryptAndDecryptFiles/README.md

 ## Installation

-o use these functions, you must have Python 3.x and the cryptography library installed on your machine.
+To use these functions, you must have Python 3.x and the cryptography library installed on your machine.
 You can install the library using pip:

 ```bash
 pip3 install cryptography